Saturday, September 24, 2011

 1985: Boston released the single "Amanda".

-1985: The first Farm Aid concert was in Champaign, Illinois, The concert featured John Mellencamp, Bob Dylan, Tom Petty & the Heartbreakers, Neil Young and Willie Nelson and raised $10 million for farmers in the United States.
+1985: The first Farm Aid concert was at Memorial Stadium on the University of Illinois campus in Champaign, Illinois, The concert featured John Mellencamp, Bob Dylan, Tom Petty & the Heartbreakers, Neil Young and Willie Nelson and raised $10 million for farmers in the United States.
 It was such a success that Farm Aid became an annual event.

 1990: Nirvana performed at the Motor Sports International Garage in Seattle, Washington.